-In January 2024, in view of the progress that had been made in respect of the diversity objectives previously identified, a further review of the skills. knowledge, talents, experience and other aspects of diversity that had been identified to help accelerate Keppel's transformation to become a global asset manager and operator, and for succession planning purposes, was undertaken.
-It was noted by the NC that the focus of the Board diversity objectives for the next rolling 3-year period from FY 2024 to FY 2026 could be appropriately consolidated as shown in the diagram below.
+In February 2025, a further review of the skills, knowledge, talents, experience and other aspects of diversity that had been identified to help accelerate Keppel's transformation to become a global asset manager and operator, and for succession planning purposes, was undertaken.
+It was noted by the NC that the focus of the Board diversity objectives for the next rolling 3-year period from FY 2025 to FY 2027 could be as shown below.